Learn more about how to forecast cash flow on Dumessy

 Then to get net cash flow for each period, you would simply deduct the total outflows from total inflows.
 This will show if you anticipate a cash surplus or a cash deficit.

-Frequent benchmarking of projected figures against actual cashflow (along with tweaks to improve accuracy) Business circumstances can change quickly, and updating your forecast regularly will make it more accurate.
+Frequent benchmarking of projected figures in opposition to real cashflow (at the side of tweaks to improve accuracy) Business circumstances can exchange fast, and updating your forecast regularly will make it greater accurate.

 Key to Timely Cash Flow Forecasting